langur

 for in/of

-A for in loop iterates over the values of an array, string, or hash, or over a range or number (implicit 1-based range).
+A for in loop iterates over the values of an list, string, or hash, or over a range or number (implicit 1-based range).

 Given a descending range or number less than 1, a for of loop will not run, but not throw an exception either.